Aloo Matar: Potato And Green Pea Curry Recipe

-But you will love the dish even more because it is so easy and quick to make.
-You only need about 20 minutes to create this tasty dish.
+So, if you’re in the same boat as wanting a simple yet tasty vegetarian dish, you’ll like this potato and green pea dry curry.
+Because it is easy and quick to make.
+You only need about 20 minutes to create this flavorsome dish.

 Yes, I actually timed myself when cooking it.
 It took me roughly 20 minutes.
-In fact, in that 20 minutes, I also managed to cook Basmati rice on the side at the same time.
-So the full meal was ready in about less than an hour.
+In those 20 minutes, I also managed to simultaneously cook Basmati rice on the side.
+So the full meal was ready in less than half an hour.

 Easy Ingredients

-When it comes to potatoes, I suggest you choose a waxy type of potatoes.
-New potatoes, jersey royal or charlotte potatoes are good options.
+When it comes to potatoes, I suggest you choose a waxy type of potato.
+New potatoes, Jersey Royal, or Charlotte potatoes are good options.
 The reason is that the spud won’t break and go mushy easily.
-So stay away from floury potatoes such as Maris Piper, Desiree, King Edward, etc.
+So avoid floury potatoes such as Maris Piper, Desiree, King Edward, etc.

-As for ginger garlic, at times, I make ginger garlic paste in bulk and store it in the freezer.
+As for ginger garlic, I sometimes make ginger garlic paste in bulk and store it in the freezer.
 Other times, I buy readily crushed ginger garlic from the shop that comes as frozen cubes.

-So if you only have fresh ginger and garlic, you can mince and pound ½ inch of ginger with 4 cloves of garlic.
+So if you only have fresh ginger and garlic, you can mince and pound ½ inch of ginger with 4 garlic cloves.
 This should be more than enough for this recipe.

 Simple Method

-Though it’s a dry curry type of dish, you don’t want it to over-dry.
+5. Keep checking and stirring to prevent burning at the bottom of the pan.
+Try to mash the tomatoes as much as you can simultaneously.
+Though it’s a dry curry dish, you don’t want it to over-dry.
 So add ¼ cup of water if you find it too dry.

-I often serve this potato and green peas curry as a side dish alongside meaty stuff such as aloo gosht, kebabs, or chicken karahi, etc.
+I often serve this potato and green peas curry as a side dish alongside meaty stuff such as lamb karahi, kebabs, chicken karahi, etc.

-However, I sometimes make this vegetarian dish on its own as the main course as well.
-Together with some carbs like plain basmati rice, chapati, or naan bread.
+However, I sometimes make this vegetarian dish on its own as the main course, together with some carbs like plain basmati rice, chapati, or naan bread.

 Aloo Matar: Potato And Green Peas Curry Recipe Pakistani Style